Category Archives: College Soccer

 The flip side sometimes is that not having played or watched the game growing up, could be an advantage as these inexperienced referees only view the game in a binary way.
 They then become more purists applying the laws of the game per the textbook.
 In my opinion, referees who played the game have a more intuitive feeling and appreciation for the game and as a result, allow a greater fluidity of the game.
 Unfortunately, most referees who did not grow up playing or watching the game do not pursue the profession at a higher level as they do not feel properly equipped (protected) with the tools to succeed.

 Another reason that deters individuals from pursuing officiating as a career is the growing recertification requirements.
 Associations do not make it simpler to desire any serious involvement in it.
 Furthermore, it’s a profession pretty much monopolized by the referee assignors.
-In my local soccer association (Keller Soccer Association), if you are good friends with the assignor, he will assign you competitive games; otherwise, referees may be doomed.
+In my local soccer associations, if you are good friends with the assignor, he/she will assign you competitive (or your desired) games; otherwise, referees may be doomed.
 I get it, assignors need reliable referees and in some cases need to prioritize repaying favors to referees who were promised games during recruitment.

 Annual certification